smaruf/readings/interview/java_interview_topics.md

 72. Explain the key improvements and features introduced in Java's concurrent API in recent versions.
 73. Discuss Java's support for reactive programming and how frameworks like Reactor and RxJava are used.
 74. What is Java's Checkstyle tool, and how does it help maintain coding standards in Java development?
-75. How can Java’s CompletableFuture be used to handle asynchronous programming, and what are its advantages over traditional Future?
+75. How can Java’s CompletableFuture be used to handle asynchronous programming, and what are its advantages over the traditional Future?
 76. Explain the concept and usage of Java’s method references and how they simplify lambda expressions.
 77. What is the role of the Java Architecture for XML Binding (JAXB) in data binding XML schema in Java applications?
 78. Discuss the impact and handling of Java’s End-of-Life (EOL) versions in enterprise environments.